 A splash of emulsifier to mix it all together: some options include aloe vera gel, castille soap, or natural dishwashing detergent – or even conditioner.

 Repurpose a cleaned and disinfected spray bottle and mix all oil ingredients plus the emulsifier – ideally wait an hour before adding watery ingredients.
 More on emulsifying can be found here.
 Put simply, pre-mix the oils and the emulsifying agent prior to adding the water.

 You can add more essential oil in if it’s for an adult (I recommend up to between 10 and 15 depending on your taste and sensitivity).
 Lavender, rosemary, tea tree, peppermint are all good for hair – any of the natural scents you notice in store-bought shampoos or conditioners are good hints.

 You can play with the proportions of oil and water depending on the thickness of your child’s hair.

 As an added bonus both peppermint and tea tree oil keeps the lice at bay, as will the vinegar.
 Go easy on the tea tree if it’s for kids though as it is a very strong oil.
 I prefer peppermint for young kids.

 Give it a good shake before use and tweak the ingredients to suit your preference.
 I can help you find quality ingredients but if you’re not sure where to get them you are welcome to message me or comment below.

 Go ahead and share your results in the comments below.
 And if you have any requests for other products you’d like to be in this Switch It Up Series let me know.

 Not sure you want to make it yourself?
 Go here for more ethical home options from an Australian certified B Corp supplier.

-Contact me now (or send me a message on Instagram) to receive a free non-toxic DIY cleaning booklet full of easy recipes for products like all-purpose spray, air fresheners or creme cleansers just to name a few.
+If you are interested in doing more DIY,contact me now (or send me a message on Instagram) to receive a free non-toxic DIY cleaning booklet full of easy recipes for products like all-purpose spray, air fresheners or creme cleansers just to name a few.